boblemaire/IoTaWatt/Docs/webServer.rst

 .. image:: pics/selectWebServer.png
     :scale: 60 %
+    :align: center
     :alt: **Select Web Server Menu**

 When you select a server, the configuration menu for that particular server will appear.
-For details of configuring each unique server type, see the corresponding section below.
+For details of configuring each unique server type, click on the heading of the corresponding section below.

 `PVoutput <PVoutput.html>`_
 ---------------------------